r-Techsupport/TechSupportBot/README.md

 * `restart` restarts the bot container.
 * `logs` shows the main container logs.

-# Making Plugins
+# Making extensions

-On startup, the bot will load all plugin files in the `basement_bot/plugins/` directory.
+On startup, the bot will load all extension files in the `basement_bot/extensions/` directory.
 These files hold commands for the bot to use with its prefix.
-Each command is an async function decorated as a `command`, and each file must have an entrypoint function called `setup`, which tells the loading process how to add the plugin file.
+Each command is an async function decorated as a `command`, and each file must have an entrypoint function called `setup`, which tells the loading process how to add the extension file.

 A (very) simple example: